TudorRu/S3-portfolio/Portfolio/README.md

 <p>
 Every developer should make sure that their application is user-friendly because it can lead to increased customer satisfaction and loyalty.
-User experience is very important and it helps to ensure that a product or service is user-friendly, efficient, and enjoyable to use. by considering the needs and preferences of users throughout the design process, UX can help to create products and services that are more accessible and inclusive for a wider range of people.
+User experience is very important and it helps to ensure that a product or service is user-friendly, efficient, and enjoyable to use.
+By considering the needs and preferences of users throughout the design process, UX can help to create products and services that are more accessible and inclusive for a wider range of people.
 </p>

 <h4>Wireframes</h4>

 <p>
-Idealy when you are creating wireframes, you would also like to get immediate feedback from your product owner, in order to change your designs to their preference and needs, however given the circumstances of the individual project, I had no product owner, so I had to stick to my original design when developing the pages.
+Idealy when you are creating wireframes, you would also like to get immediate feedback from your product owner, in order to change your designs to their preference and needs, however given the circumstances of the individual project, I had no product owner, so I had to change my original design based on my perception of UX.

 Some examples of the wireframes can be seen below.
 </p>